 This course intends to make students comprehend differentiated forms of constitutional practices.
-Distinguishing between constitutions as historical texts and constitutionalism as the ideological site providing justification for specific constitutional theory and practices, the course will attempt to familiarize students with the multiple sites of constitutional politics across jurisdictions.Bringing in comparative inferences from different countries, the course addresses questions such as, what is a constitution, what are the processes through which constitutions evolve, and what are the different underlying principles they pledge, what rights incorporated in the constitutions and what are the implications of their incorporation, are constitutions static/stagnant or do they embody principles of transformative change?
-For adequate responses to these questions, their relationship with culture and democracy and the conception of transformative constitutional development and their forms, their relationship mit culture and democracy and the conception of transformative constitutionalism in societies transitioning from colonial to postcolonial constitutionalism.
+Distinguishing between constitutions as historical texts and constitutionalism as the ideological site providing justification for specific constitutional theory and practices, the course will attempt to familiarize students with the multiple sites of constitutional politics across jurisdictions.
+Bringing in comparative inferences from different countries, the course addresses questions such as, what is a constitution, what are the processes through which constitutions evolve, and what are the different underlying principles they pledge, what rights are incorporated in the constitutions and what are the implications of their incorporation, are constitutions static/stagnant or do they embody principles of transformative change?
+For adequate responses to these questions, the course takes the students along the diverse historical experiences of constitutional development and their forms, their relationship with culture and democracy and the conception of transformative constitutionalism in societies transitioning from colonial to postcolonial constitutionalism.

-- On successful completion of the course, students would demonstrate: - An understanding of the conceptual difference between constitutions and constitutionalism Awareness of varied forms of constitutional practice - Awareness of the historical evolution of constitutions as texts and constitutionalism as the theory and philosophy of these texts, in a comparative perspective - An understanding of the relationship between constitutionalism and democracy on the one hand and constitutionalism and emergency on the other.
+- An understanding of the conceptual difference between constitutions and constitutionalism Awareness of varied forms of constitutional practice - Awareness of the historical evolution of constitutions as texts and constitutionalism as the theory and philosophy of these texts, in a comparative perspective - An understanding of the relationship between constitutionalism and democracy on the one hand and constitutionalism and emergency on the other.